harsha-simhadri/big-ann-benchmarks/t3/TASKS_ISSUES_RESOLUTIONS.md

 * [Intel asks T3 Organizer] Why won't there be one winner for T3 that combines all individual benchmarks?
 * [Intel asks T3 Organizer] Why are power and cost rankings optional for a submission?
-* [GSI to T3 Organizer] We cannot reproduce the baseline performance on SSNPP on same/similar hardware.
+* [GSI to T3 Organizers] We cannot reproduce the baseline performance on SSNPP on same/similar hardware.
 * [T3 Organizer asks NVidia] Can't we use an MSRP from another company as proxy for system cost?
+* [GSI to T3 Organizers] Have you discussed taking power also on the recall working point and not just on the throughput working point?

 ## Resolutions